Proudly “Serving Those Who Served”

 “With malice toward none, with charity for all, with firmness in the right as God gives us to see the right, let us strive on to finish the work we are in, to bind up the nation’s wounds, to care for him who shall have borne the battle and for his widow and his orphan.” ~ President Abraham Lincoln

 We Heart Veterans is a local 501(c)(3) organization with the very specific task of providing our aging wartime military Veterans and widows of wartime Veterans with essential aid to insure them a better quality of life.
-We accomplish this by providing a Continuum of Care compromised of services such as, Medical Services and Ramps For Independence, Never Forget, The Gift of Sound, as well as our Care Package Campaign.
+We accomplish this by providing services such as, Medical Services and Ramps For Independence, Never Forget, The Gift of Sound, as well as our Care Package Campaign.

 We Heart Veterans supports our elderly Veterans by providing them no cost medical services that gives them needed “Activities of Daily Living.”
 We offer services for non-medical home health care through a network of professionals who understand the importance of serving those who have served.
 Our home care services include but are not limited to bathing, dressing, and hygiene needs.
 Our non-medical home care services also include, transportation to required medical appointments, pharmacy, social events, and other locations to give our Veterans a higher quality of life.